 How to Find Trails to Run

-For those considering how to find trails to run, it doesn’t have to be difficult.
+For those considering how to find trails to run, it doesn’t have to be difficult and there are so many different options.
 We hope that we have given you plenty of ideas that will help you get the most out of trail running.
 If you think we’ve missed anything, just drop us a comment below.